mcollu/scube/docs/source/index.rst

    python test_ALL.py

 This runs a demonstration of a series of typical wind turbine analyses and writes results into the ``scube/tests`` folder.
-In the miniforge prompt command window, the following should appear (multiple times, once for each analysis)
+In the miniforge prompt command window, the following should appear (multiple times, once for each analysis).
+N.B.
+Some WEIS "Warnings" may appear.
+There are not critical.

 .. code:: bash